-- Largest annual anti-submarine warfare exercise - Last occurred in May 2015 - More than a dozen surface vessels and four submarines participated
+- Largest annual anti-submarine warfare exercise - Last occurred in May 2015 • - o More than a dozen surface vessels and four submarines participated

-Arctic Challenge
+Arctic Challenge (ACE)

-- Norwegian run with significant NATO participation, including "forces from Germany, Britain, France, the Netherlands and the United States, as well as non-Nato allies Finland, Sweden and Switzerland."
-467 - "Largest of its kind" aviation exercise, with approx. 100 aircraft and 4,000 servicemen taking part - Biennial, held in May
+- Norwegian run biennial exercise with significant NATO participation, including "forces from Germany, Britain, France, the Netherlands and the United States, as well as non-Nato allies Finland, Sweden and Switzerland." - "Largest of its kind" aviation exercise, with approx. 100 aircraft and 4,000 servicemen taking part - Biennial, held in May